Aru va`en: A Keeping of the Troth

 Not by command.

-The hollow drew away.
+The vision receded, drawing the hollow away.

 The torn banners folded into darkness.